 Inflation is the word of 2021.
 We have all seen inflation this year in one form or another.
-Whether it’s the price of gas or lumber or housing, prices have climbed very quickly.
+Whether it's the price of gas, lumber, or housing, prices have climbed very quickly.

 To get a sense of the rise of inflation, take a look at the chart on your screen.
 It shows how much CPI has risen in the last few months to levels not seen in more than a decade.

 If we look at the impact of the pandemic last year, it caused a lot of issues in several areas: most notably the supply chains that were completely shut down for several months.
 Whether it was manufacturing that came to a halt, home building that stopped despite a growing population, or just the lack of economic activity.
 At the same time, savings rates skyrocketed during the pandemic, which created a huge backlog of demand.

 Now with the economy re-opening, all that money wants to go to work.
 And adding to that is all of the economic stimulus from the government which is creating tons of demand.
 But it’s at the same time that the supply chains are either broken or being rebuilt and they are now backed up.
 We have a situation today where demand is far outpacing supply and that is driving prices up.